dcasota/puppetlabs-scripts/Azure/README.md

 ![peloggedin](https://user-images.githubusercontent.com/14890243/178112702-7e423664-2131-4b8c-8512-26ea77222ad9.png)

+## Cleanup

+Before rerun the Azure setup, delete the Azure resourcegroup puppet (Default) with all sub components and wait until all resources have been destroyed.

+The install script allows to specify location, resourcegroup and puppetserver name.

 ## Puppet Agent on VMware Photon OS on Raspberry Pi 4

 VMware Photon OS is a minimal container host Linux optimized to run on VMware platforms but capable of running in other environments as well.
 See [here](https://vmware.github.io/photon/) and [here](https://github.com/dcasota/photonos-scripts).

-You can find [here](https://github.com/dcasota/photonos-scripts/wiki/Configure-a-complete-Raspberry-Pi-Virtualhere-installation) a description on how to install and configure the operating system, that said, provisioned without any automation tools.
-Instead of the Virtualhere installation part, install the puppet agent bits.
+You can find [here](https://github.com/dcasota/photonos-scripts/wiki/Configure-a-complete-Raspberry-Pi-Virtualhere-installation) a description on how to install and configure the operating system, that said, provisioned without any automation tools so far.
+But, instead of the Virtualhere installation part, install the puppet agent bits.

-Since quite a while Puppetlabs supports Puppet agent on aarch64 as well.
-Unfortunately there is no tdnf package (tiny dandified yum) of Puppet agent on Photon OS, but you can download the rpm from https://yum.puppetlabs.com/puppet.
+Since quite a while Puppetlabs supports Puppet agent on aarch64.
+Unfortunately there is no tdnf package (tiny dandified yum) version of Puppet agent on Photon OS, but you can download the rpm from https://yum.puppetlabs.com/puppet.
 Here's the installation recipe - it installs the rhel 7.9 puppet agent.

 ```
 # change ip and fqdn to your lab environment